numbas/numbas-lti-provider/doc/source/getting-started.rst

 To install the tool, you need:

 * A dedicated server to install the software on, which will communicate with your virtual learning environment.
-  At Newcastle, we use servers running Ubuntu.
+  At Newcastle, we use servers running Ubuntu, though anything that can run Python will do.
+  As a rough guide, you'll need around 0.5MB of disk space per student attempt.
 * The ability to add a link to an LTI tool to your virtual learning environment.
   In Blackboard and Moodle, only administrators can do this.